 Selection A moving outline box is a simple selection device used in the series.
 It allows you to select the part of the program you want.
 Wait until the box moves on to the required part, then press any key, and that part of the program will begin.
-For example:
+For example: next middle find

-Pressing a key now would select kim.
+Pressing a key would select find.